FortinetCloudCSE/azure-202-advanced/content/3_Chapter-Three/_index.md

 weight: 30
 ---

-In this chapter, review the lab credentials, and login to the Azure portal with your assign credentials.
+In this chapter, review the credentials and login to the Azure portal with the assign credentials.

 ## Overview